doriss617/9103_Tut07_GroupE_Audio/README.md

 ## Audio-Reactive “Flow of Life”

-This artwork is an audio‑reactive generative animation that translates a musical track’s melody and flow into a visual mandala of rotating rays, breathing blobs and drifting sparks.
-Each layer responds to distinct spectral bands, so the composition pulses, brightens and contracts in time with the music, which mirrors the cyclical nature of life, fate, and memory.
+This artwork is an audio-reactive generative animation that transforms the melody and flow of a musical track into a dynamic visual mandala made of rotating rays, pulsing blobs, and drifting sparks.
+Each visual layer reacts to different parts of the sound spectrum, causing the scene to pulse, glow, and shift in sync with the music.
+Together, these movements draw audiences into an immersive experience that reflects a sense of life, fate, and memory.

 ---